TheStigh/MMM-Alexa/docs/helpAVS.md

 Do you intend to distribute this product commercially? | Select **No** Is this a children’s product or is it otherwise directed to children younger than 13 years old? | Select **No**

-On next page, use the dropdown list and select the Security Profile you created earlier Then the page is extended, and you will need to add two more lines to it to get finished:
+On next page, use the dropdown list and select the Security Profile you created earlier.
+Then the page get extended, and you will need to add two more lines to finish the product setup:

 Argument | Description